Thule Raceway Pro 2 Review

 With the concerns of our testers in mind, we researched Amazon and REI Reviews.
 Of the 104 reviews on Amazon, 71 were five stars, and 13 fell in the 1 and 2-star range.
 We could only find three negative reviews in the 1-2 star range relating to malfunctioning cable tensioners.
 Based on our test results and research, we do not see any compelling evidence that there are widespread durability problems with the ratcheting knobs and cable tensioners.

 Rubber straps are used to secure the bikes to the rack, and over time these will likely need to be replaced, as they will eventually break down with repeated stretching and exposure to the elements.
 Despite this, the Thule Raceway is a durable rack and should stand up to years of use.

-With an MSRP of $339, the Raceway Pro is over $100 more expensive than the other trunk mount racks we tested.
+The Raceway Pro is much more expensive than the next expensive trunk mount rack we tested.
 But, it is the only trunk mount we tested that uses steel cables for attachment, increasing its durability and strength.
 It holds bikes in the same manner as all of the other trunk mounts, so it lacks the versatility of other styles of racks such as the hitch mount Kuat NV.
 The security features of the Raceway put it in a class of its own among trunk mount racks.
 Despite the much higher price compared to other trunk mounts, we still feel the Raceway is a good value due to its class-leading security features and excellent construction.